Corneal Abrasion

 Corneal abrasions are the most common eye injuries and are especially prevalent among people who wear contact lenses.[1]
 Although corneal abrasions account for about 10% of eye-related emergency visits, the estimated incidence varies by population and depends on how they are defined and the activities involved in the mechanism of injury.

-A study of eye injuries in a major US automotive corporation found an annual incidence of 15 eye injuries per 1000 employees.
-Between July 1989 and June 1992, a total of 1983 work-related eye injuries occurred at 33 plants, with 86.7% of cases being superficial foreign bodies and corneal abrasions.[14]
-The eye injuries comprised 6% of total injuries.
-One third of eye injuries resulted in the inability of workers to resume normal duties for at least 1 day.
+A study at a US automotive corporation found an annual incidence of 15 eye injuries per 1000 employees between 1989 and 1992, with 1983 work-related eye injuries occurring at 33 plants during this time.
+The majority of cases were superficial foreign bodies and corneal abrasions, comprising 86.7% of the injuries.
+These eye injuries represented 6% of all injuries, with one-third causing workers to be unable to resume normal duties for at least one day.[18]

 The incidence of nonpenetrating injuries to the eye, which includes corneal abrasions, is 1.57% per year.
-Corneal abrasions are common, accounting for 12-13% of new cases seen in 2 different eye emergency units in the United Kingdom.[15]
-They are also frequent presenting problems in general hospital emergency departments.
+Corneal abrasions are common, accounting for 12-13% of new cases seen in 2 different eye emergency units in the United Kingdom.[20]
+They also are frequent presenting problems in general hospital emergency departments.

 At a general hospital emergency department in the United Kingdom, 6% of all new cases were eye cases.
 Trauma accounted for 66% of these cases, or 4% of all cases; corneal abrasions or corneal or conjunctival foreign bodies accounted for 80% of eye trauma cases, or 3% of all cases.